connorhanks/Web-Forum/README.md

 #### Docker

-I've used Docker with this project, as I'm not too familiar with it, so I've used this project as a stepping-stone to help me understand the fundamentals.
+I've used Docker with this project.

 ### Project Outlines